SaulChoque/feria_frontend_development/README.md

 > ℹ️ This repository is **frontend-only** for now.
 All views rely on mocked data defined under `lib/` and scoped React contexts—no backend or database is connected yet.

-Koneque Marketplace showcases the full buying/selling, dispute resolution and referral experience using Next.js 14, Tailwind CSS and Radix Dialog.
+Feria Marketplace showcases the full buying/selling, dispute resolution and referral experience using Next.js 14, Tailwind CSS and Radix Dialog.
 It acts as the visual contract while backend services are being built.

 ### ✨ Key highlights